Native title in Australia: 2020 – Gurindji, Wave Hill Station

 A claim was lodged in 2016 by the Central Land Council on behalf of the Gurindji peoples in the area, as there were mining interests in area covered by Wave Hill Station's pastoral lease.
 On 8 September 2020, the Federal Court of Australia recognised the native title rights of the Gurindji people to 5000 km2 of the Wave Hill Station, allowing them to receive royalties as compensation from resource companies who explore the area.
 Justice Richard White said that the determination recognised Indigenous involvement (Jamangku, Japuwuny, Parlakuna-Parkinykarni and Yilyilyimawu peoples) with the land "at least since European settlement and probably for millennia".
 The court sitting took place nearly 800 km south of Darwin, and descendants of Vincent Lingiari and others involved in the Wave Hill walk-off celebrated the determination.
 The owners will participate in the mining negotiations and exploration work, from which royalties may flow in the future, but just as important is the right to hunt, gather, teach and perform cultural activities and ceremonies, and allow the young people to connect with their land.

+2023 – Eastern Maar

+In March 2023, 8578.35 kilometres along the coast of the Grey River in Victoria.
+The case was the first Native Title case heard in the state of Victoria for 10 years.
+At the Federal Court at Warnambool designated the land as native title rights.

+2025 – Gove Peninsula

+In 2019, Galarrwuy Yunupingu brought a native title claim against the Australian Government on behalf of the Gumatj peoples of the Northern Territory.
+He sought financial compensation over the acquisition of land on the Gove Peninsula, which was obtained by the government without the consent of the traditional owners, which were transmuted into bauxite mines.
+The Federal Court of Australia ruled in favour of the Gumatj people in 2023, finding that their land was not acquired "on just terms" before being leased to mining consortium Nabalco in 1968.
+This was upheld on appeal by the High Court of Australia in March 2025.
+The decision potentially makes the Commonwealth liable to claims of compensation for decisions made which extinguished native title claims for territories under its administration.